 Our licensed and experienced plumbing technicians will inspect the electrical components of your gas water heater, including any switches and the thermostat, for signs of wear and corrosion.
 Inspection of the gas burner, gas lines, and all associated fittings follows, along with inspection of the tank for signs of rust or leaks.
 We also check the condition of your anode rod, a sacrificial piece of metal designed to rust away to protect your gas water heater tank.

-Let Nick’s Plumbing and Sewer Services take the worry out of your winter with a water heater maintenance in Houston service call before there’s a problem.
+Let Nick’s Plumbing and Air Conditioning Services take the worry out of your winter with a water heater maintenance in Houston service call before there’s a problem.